n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sms77.md

+---
+title: sms77 node - n8n Documentation
+description: Documentation for the sms77 node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # sms77

 The sms77 node allows you to automate work in sms77, and integrate sms77 with other applications. n8n has built-in support for a wide range of sms77 features, including sending SMS, and converting text to voice.